teal-language/tl/README.md

 This is the repository of **tl**, the compiler for Teal, a typed dialect of Lua.

+The core compiler has no dependencies and is implemented as a single `tl.lua` file which you can load into your projects.
+Running `tl.loader()` will add Teal support to your package loader, meaning that `require()` will be able to run `.tl` files.

 ## Introduction

 Here are videos of talks given at FOSDEM 2019 and 2020 which discuss the